Sai-Manogn/Project-File-Explorer-Application-/README.md

     }
     return 0;
 }

-Sample run:
+**Sample Run**
 Output
 ![image](https://github.com/user-attachments/assets/4ed2e5df-4b44-45ee-8c45-63195f1ef467)

-Contributing
+# Contributing
 Contributions are welcome!
 Please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and ensure the application builds and runs correctly.
 4. Submit a pull request for review.

-License
+# License

-This 'File exploring Application' project is licensed under the our group.
+•This '**File exploring Application**' project is licensed under the our group.
 See the LICENSE file for details.

-References
+# References

-Google: For general research and problem-solving.
+•Google: For general research and problem-solving.
-YouTube: For tutorials and visual learning.
+•YouTube: For tutorials and visual learning.
-Training: Formal and informal training resources.
+•Training: Formal and informal training resources.